 These are questions I've been asked only once or twice, but which were thought-provoking enough that I want to post them anyways.
-To give credit where credit is due, this idea was stolen from Paul Graham.
+This idea was taken from Paul Graham.

 Mostly by cutting out activities that aren't important to me.

 I feel high school students tend to focus too much on "local" changes (using Chrome productivity extensions, shaving time off X, etc.) than on "global" changes (dropping entire classes or commitments).
-It's not that local changes are bad, but you should usually consider global changes first before local changes (80-20 rule).
-Aggressively dropping classes and extracurriculars that aren't adding value to your life are good examples that I think people don't do enough.
+It's not that local changes are bad, but you should usually consider global changes first before local changes (see so-called 80-20 rule).
+Aggressively dropping classes and extracurriculars that aren't adding value to your life (e.g. not taking AP classes solely for college applications) are good examples that I think people don't do enough.

 I took this to extreme measures in high school.
-As a senior I took a total of 2 HS classes (not AP) and spent on the order of 30 minutes on homework per week; as a result I had enough time to do math, write a geometry textbook, take graduate math classes, learn to play this piece, sleep, AND play StarCraft.
+As a senior I took a total of 2 regular high-school classes and spent on the order of 30 minutes on homework per week; as a result I had enough time to do math, write a geometry textbook, take graduate math classes, learn to play this piece, sleep a ton, AND play StarCraft.
 While I don't encourage everyone to do this, I think it illustrates my point.

 For those of you who were at Math Prize 2015, Victoria Xia made a somewhat similar point at this year's MPFG Alumni address, which you can watch here, 49:30 -- 55:30.

 In school there's a mentality that teachers should reward "good effort", i.e. if a student tried their best, they should get a grade of A. By extension: "if you work hard in life, you will succeed".
 This turns out to be quite far from the truth.
-Math contests teach you this lesson much better: you can love the subject, work harder than everyone else, do everything right, and still not win the USAMO: that's what makes it worth doing.
-Statistically, almost no one wins the USAMO, and that's why winning (or "losing") the USAMO is a meaningful experience.
+Math contests teach you this lesson much better: you can love the subject, work harder than everyone else, do everything right, and still not win the USAMO; that's what makes it worth doing.

 To quote Paul Graham: